alphacloud/Autofac.Extras.Quartz/README.md

 ## Scheduler registration

-`QuartzAutofacFactoryModule` registers custom `ISchedulerFactory` and default instance of `IScheduler` in Autofac container.
+`QuartzAutofacFactoryModule` registers custom `ISchedulerFactory` and default instance of `IScheduler` in Autofac container. *Note:* Is is important to resolve `IScheduler` from container, rather than using default one to get jobs resolved by Autofac.

 Optionally custom Quartz configuration can be passed using `ConfigurationProvider` property.
 Provider is callback which returns settings using `NameValueCollection`.